-A copy of the Report will be placed on the Official Notice Board.
+A copy of the Report will be placed on the Official Notice Board and may be published by electronic means (WhatsApp).
 You need to read the report.
 If you are on the list and you do not think that you committed the fault, you are entitled to protest the decision but you must do this within 15 minutes of the Report being published.